Ali Bahbahani and Partners

 IPO KUWAIT

 In recent years, Kuwait’s stock exchange, the Boursa Kuwait, has seen limited IPO activity, especially following the COVID-19 pandemic.
-Since the onset of the pandemic, only two companies—Ali Alghanim and Sons Automotive Company in 2022 and Beyout Investment Group (BIG) in 2024 both by National Investment Company (NIC)—have been listed on the Kuwait Stock Exchange.
-This sparse IPO activity highlights an urgent need for continuous efforts to attract more companies to the public market.
+Since the onset of the pandemic, only two companies, Ali Alghanim and Sons Automotive Company in 2022 and Beyout Investment Group (BIG)in 2024 both have been managed by National Investment Company (NIC), have been listed on the Kuwait Stock Exchange.
+This rare IPO activity highlights an urgent need for continuous efforts to attract more companies to the public market.

 The Importance of New Listings on the Kuwait Stock Exchange

 The presence of a steady stream of new listings is critical for the growth and development of the Kuwait Boursa.
 A vibrant stock exchange is not only a symbol of a healthy economy but also an essential tool for attracting both domestic and international investors.
-Increasing the number of publicly listed companies can create deeper liquidity, enhance market competitiveness, and provide investors with a wider range of options.
+Increasing the number of publicly listed companies can create deeper liquidity and enhance market competitiveness not mentioning it provide investors with a wider range of options.

 Currently, Kuwait’s stock exchange lacks the momentum it needs to reach its full potential.
-The listings of Ali Alghanim and BIG demonstrate that there is market appetite for IPOs, but more needs to be done to maintain investor interest and strengthen the exchange.
+The listings of Ali Alghanim and BIG demonstrate that there is market appetite for IPOs.
+However, more is needed to be done to maintain investor interest and strengthen the exchange.
 A significant increase in IPOs will allow for more efficient capital allocation within the Kuwaiti economy, benefiting both companies and investors.

 The Need for Diversification in Market Listings